exzhawk/AutoLoadLastWorld/README.md

-Might be helpful for the player who needs to load one world frequently.
+Might be helpful for the player who needs to re-launch the game or re-load one world frequently.